forneyd/Resume_Skills/README.md

 # Resume-Skills
-Used to showcase some coding skills Derrick Forney has learned
+Used to showcase some Python and R coding projects Derrick Forney has worked on.